 Fans and blowers are categorized by their airflow design.
-The predominate categories for industrial fans and blowers are centrifugal and axial flow.
-Which category selected for an application depends on pressure or vacuum requirements, space for installation, amount of airflow and airstream constituents.
+The predominant categories for industrial fans and blowers are centrifugal and axial flow.
+Which category selected for an application depends on pressure or vacuum requirements, space for installation, amount of airflow, and airstream constituents.

 Industrial Fan Types

 Centrifugal fans direct the air at right angles to the airstream as it enters the inlet of the fan and is suited for handling materials in the airstream.
 Axial fans move the air along the same axis as the airflow out the outlet of the fan and are applied when moving clean air.
-We title a third category “Specialty Fans” which include both centrifugal and axial designs used in special applications or specific industries.
+We title a third category “Special Purpose Industrial Fans” which includes both centrifugal and axial designs used for special processes or specific industry applications.

 How do we know fans?
 It’s what we do every day and although a lot of applications differ, there are basic engineering designs when coupled with experience, prove successful.

 As mentioned, a third important category includes those fans proven to meet the requirements of specific applications.
 These are specialized designs that perform reliably in extreme conditions.
-We call these Specialty Fans.
-Certain applications such as paper trim or high temperature in the airstream necessitate a specific wheel selection, fan construction or mechanical design.
+We call these Special Purpose Fans.
+Certain applications such as paper trim or high temperature in the airstream necessitate a specific wheel selection, fan construction, or mechanical design.